StevenMapes/django-aws-api-gateway-websockets/README.md

     res = client.post_to_connection(Data=data, ConnectionId=connection_id)
 ```

-If you are using anything other than a instance with an IAM role assigned then you'll need to pass the AWS Acess Key and
+If you are using anything other than a instance with an IAM role assigned then you'll need to pass the AWS Access Key and
 AWS Secret Key within the boto3.client setup.
 E.G.
 ```
 client = boto3.client(